Arturo Robledo Ocampo

 Arturo Robledo Ocampo (2 November 1930, Manizales, Colombia - 2007, Bogotá) was a Colombian architect.

-He received a bachelor's from Instituto del Carmen in Bogotá in 1946 did postgraduate studies at Universidad Nacional de Colombia.
-His work is discussed in the book Arturo Robledo; La arquitecture como modo de vida by Beatriz Garcia Moreno.
+He finished his school at Instituto del Carmen in Bogotá in 1946 and received a bachelor degree in Architecture at Universidad Nacional de Colombia.
+His work is discussed in the book Arturo Robledo; La arquitectura como modo de vida by Beatriz Garcia Moreno.

 His work includes houses of the neighborhood Polo Club (1957), with his firm Robledo, Drews & Castro, Parque Metropolitano Simón Bolívar, and El Parque Residecial Calle 100 (1993).

 He is most known for his work on the Parque Metropolitano Simón Bolívar, the biggest and most important in Bogotá.

-With his classmates Ignacio Piñeros and Hans Drews he wrote a thesis titles "Nuevo campus para la Universidad de los Andes" (New campus for the University of the Andes).
+With his classmates Ignacio Piñeros and Hans Drews they wrote a degree final work entitled "Nuevo campus para la Universidad de los Andes" (New campus for the University of the Andes).
 After graduation, he worked in the firm of Cuéllar Serrano.
 He worked on the Banco Iteramericano de Desarrollo and with the Sociedad Robledo Drews y Castro Ltda.